-Swelling and discomfort around the area of the surgery is natural.
-To ease these, crush some ice, put it in a plastic bag and wrap the bag in a towel.
-If possible, ice should be applied in 20 minute cycles with 20 minutes on and 20 minutes off.
-After 24-48 hours the swelling should subside to a tolerable level.
+- Swelling and discomfort around the area of the surgery are natural.
+To ease these, crush some ice, put it in a plastic bag, and wrap the bag in a towel.
+If possible, ice should be applied in 20-minute cycles with 20 minutes on and 20 minutes off.
+After 24-48 hours, the swelling should subside to a tolerable level.

-For the first few days following surgery, it is advisable the head be kept elevated.
-At bedtime it is recommended you add an extra pillow or two.
+- For the first few days following surgery, the head be kept elevated.
+At bedtime, it is recommended you add an extra pillow or two.

 Please call us if you have any further questions.